- Product Reviews

 Why?
 For more advanced users who are looking for outstanding image quality and low light performance, the tiny Sony RX100 may be one of the best compact cameras currently on the market.
-It has a built-in modest zoom lens, and produces outstanding images even when shooting in low light at high ISO.
+It has a built-in, modest zoom lens, a unique pop-up electronic viewfinder for eye-level shooting, selfie-ready flip-up LCD monitor,and produces outstanding images even when shooting in low light at high ISO.
 It is packed with features including fast burst rate, built-in high dynamic range, and several special effects and creative style modes.

 Portability: Almost pocket-sized, despite its large-aperture lens and big-camera sensor, this camera has been cited by many knowledgeable photographers as an excellent balance between size and image quality.